scattering/RAG-ICP-CLUSTERING/README.md

 </code></pre>
 ...And so forth

-Then you should be ready to use the tools in the Open-Webui interface, and prompting them to activate.
+Then you should be ready to use the tools in the Open-Webui interface, and toggling them to activate, allowing you to prompt them.